sbecker11/flock-of-postcards/README.md

 <a target="_new" href="http://spexture.com/">http://spexture.com</a>

 - CURRENT_DATE in job [end] replaced with first day of next month but displayed as 'working'
-- Always scroll newly selected bizCardDiv (and optionally its bizcardLineItem) into view in selectTheBizcard
+- Always scroll newly selected bizCardDiv (and optionally its bizcardResumeDiv) into view in selectTheBizcard
 - not started
   in highlightTheDivCardBackArrow
     unhighlightTheHighlightedDivCardBackArrow
     update theHighlightedDivCardBackArrow
-    find the CardDivLineItemTagSpan of theHighlightedDivCardBackArrow
+    find the CardDivResumeDivTagSpan of theHighlightedDivCardBackArrow
-    call highlightTheCardDivLineItemTagSpan
+    call highlightTheCardDivResumeDivTagSpan
-   in highlightTheCardDivLineItemTagSpan
+   in highlightTheCardDivResumeDivTagSpan
-    unhighlightTheHighlightedCardDivLineItemTagSpan
+    unhighlightTheHighlightedCardDivResumeDivTagSpan
-    update theHighlightedCardDivLineItemTagSpan
+    update theHighlightedCardDivResumeDivTagSpan
-    find the cardDivCardBackArrow of theHighlightedCardDivLineItemTagSpan
+    find the cardDivCardBackArrow of theHighlightedCardDivResumeDivTagSpan
     call highlightTheCardDivCardBackArrow

 ### version 0.9:   January 4, 2024